kalleguld/react-table/README.md

 * Define a table from rows and columns.
 * Supports optional headers and footers for columns.
-* Supports sorting by a specific column.
+* Supports sorting by column, and even multiple columns.
 * Sane, optional css styling.
 * Typescript definitions.